fils/contextBuilder/schema/README.md

 I could use a JSON store (MongoDB) or map into a KV store (BoltDB) and work from there.
 Also easy to build full text indexes from JSON-LD

+## ToDo

+* add into the JSON-LD links to things like git repos and onotosft landing pages.
+(need to see if these are machine readable)
+* Need to look at what is going on in ESIP and RDA that impact the approach CDF is trying to take here  (points of contact, invite them to CDF meeting)